Aks-l/IMT3603-RPS/README.md

 # [gameprog.md submission file](gameprog.md)

-A deck-building roguelike card game inspired by Balatro, where you battle enemies using an expanded rock-paper-scissors system with over 100 unique hands.
+A deck-building roguelike card game where you battle enemies using an expanded rock-paper-scissors system with over 100 unique hands.

 ## Game Overview